kubernetes/enhancements/keps/sig-api-machinery/6164-internal-type-elimination/README.md

 - **Maintaining the hub type increases maintenance burden.** Today the hub type is the internal type.
-With this change, the hub type will be one of the versioned typed and will change type as the feature stabilizes and the storage version changes.
+With this change, the hub type will be one of the versioned types and will change type as the feature stabilizes and the storage version changes.
 This is a risk that the extra work of switching the hub type each time an API is changed will result in increased maintenance burden and/or will discourage API changes.
-Handw-ritten validation and admission controllers are the most likely to be affected.
+Hand-written validation and admission controllers are the most likely to be affected.
     - Migiations:
       - The rollout of declarative validation significantly weakens the